About Alwanza.net

 Alwanza.net is a technical portfolio.
 All the code and images on this site (with the exception of the two validation images, the Linked-in image, and the Apache image on this page) were created by Meryll Larkin.
 Alwanza.net contains my résumés, scripts, applications; including viewable code samples.
 This site contains work that I have provided for my personal site, Alwanza.com and projects that I created for others.

-Alwanza.net is hosted on a computer in my home (on my home network) which I built by assembling components a decade ago.
-I installed all the software and maintain it.
-I configured the network, including firewalls.
+Alwanza.net is hosted on a computer "server" in my home (on my home network).
+The original alwanza.net was hosted on a computer which I built by assembling components.
+Alwanza.net still lives in my home but these days it is hosted on a virtual machine.
+I install and maintain the operating system and all the software on it.
+I configure the network, including firewalls.
 I upgrade the hardware and software as needed.
 I patch and update regularly.About Meryll Larkin

 I am a Linux System Administrator and Perl programmer, located near Seattle, Washingon, USA.
 I deploy computer hardware (photos of hardware I have built).
 I install and document software installations (documentation of installations).
 I write web applications in Perl (two of my web programs are here).
 I write shell scripts and perl scripts (perl and shell script library).

 I am located in the greater Seattle area.
-I have 12 years experience in high tech; 7 years as senior systems administrator, including 4 years as hands-on IT manager.
+I have absorbed decades of experience in computer technology; including more than 10 years as senior systems administrator, 4 years as hands-on IT manager.
 I provide high involvement, take-charge services in Linux system administration, Perl programming, and database administration including 24/7 uptime support for mission-critical company network and computer systems.

-I have architected new systems from the ground up.
-I can take a list of a company's functional needs and turn them into a working solution that fit their budget and growth projections.
+I have designed new hosts, servers, and interactive systems, from a list of the functional needs, turning them into a working solution that fits the budget, with consideration for growth projections.

-I am particularly adept at installation and configuration of dedicated specialty servers and/or programs; creating and expanding functionality, automation, documentation, web programming, web architecture, troubleshooting, network technology, functional design, firewalls.
+I am particularly adept at installation and configuration of dedicated specialty servers and/or programs; creating and expanding functionality, automation, documentation, web programming, web architecture, troubleshooting, network technology, functional design, and cybersecurity.

 I enjoy keeping current with new technology.
 I work well with researchers, scientists, programmers, musicians, and engineers.
 I prefer working in companies with between 30 and 300 employees, so that the "big picture" or customer service doesn't get lost in too much departmentalization.